What are Lead Generation Landing Pages?

 When working on a shopping funnel, you should make sure that your landing pages and acquisition channels are consistent.

-To ensure maximized conversions, the marketing message should be the same all throughout.
+To ensure maximum conversions, the marketing message should be the same throughout.

 On your landing page, you should create content with your target audience in mind.